 Tinker Tailor Soldier Spy (2011)

-George Smiley: [on Karla] He's a fanatic.
+George Smiley: And that's how I know he can be beaten.
+Because he's a fanatic.
 And the fanatic is always concealing a secret doubt.

 [a teenage couple are making out in front of Connie and Smiley]